pombase/canto/documentation/canto_admin.md

 The `pombase-import.pl` command will never delete or alter existing data it only adds annotation.

+To test loading without modifying the Chado database, add the `-d` or `--dry-run` option to the command line.

 # Canto implementation details
 ## Structure
 There are two parts to the system.